rsmaxwell/pyrunner/README.md

 * error
   * The response also contains a __ErrorMessage__ field describing the problem

-It is important that python flushes after printing responses, as python cashes responses rather than sending them immediatly.
+It is important that the python server script flushes after printing responses, as python cashes responses rather than sending them immediatly.

 ## Semaphores